 So what’s the deal with Wi-Fi?

 To simply put it, Wi-Fi was not designed for voice.
-To explain a little better, Wi-Fi uses an unlicensed radio spectrum so you don’t need to apply for a government license to use it.
+Wi-Fi uses an unlicensed radio spectrum so you don’t need to apply for a government license to use it.
 You can just buy a router and let the Wi-Fi waves flow.
 Unfortunately, because this is an unlicensed spectrum, other devices like microwave ovens that operate on the same frequency can interfere.

 Making it even worse most routers are still operating at 2.4GHz, where there are only 11 channels available for a standard Wi-Fi connection.
 When you do a search for Wi-Fi networks you will almost certainly encounter many many more networks than just yours.
 All of these networks are interfering and overlapping with each other, which can result in lost packets.
 In order to try and make Wi-Fi work at all and cope with the interference, there’s a lot of error correction and retransmission of data going on behind the scenes.